EmcaLeszekPietrycki/EM_Testing/06-00-00-Reports/06-00-06-Schedule_reports.md

 <br></br>
 3. You can send your report to a single recipient via an email or multiple recipients, under "**Recpients**" field.
 Separate each e-ail address from the next, with a "**,**" sign.
 <br></br>
-4. "**Filename**" field allwos you to specify the name for your report.
+4. "**Filename**" field allows you to specify the name for your report.
 2 formats are available, PDF and CSV.
 By default PDF is generated, regardless of name.
 However, if you wish to generate a CSV file, make sure your name ends in .csv.

     ie. my_test_report.csv